 This internship will provide an exciting and challenging educational experience in the marine mammal field, while also allowing for additional hands-on experience with other native California wildlife.
-The interns will be working closely with the Marine Mammal staff in all aspects of stranding response; including logistics, assessment, capture/restraint, transport to the marine mammal rehabilitation facility, educating the public and public relations.
+The interns will be working closely with the Marine Mammal staff in all aspects of stranding response and marine mammal rehabilitation; including logistics, assessment, capture/restraint, transport to the marine mammal rehabilitation facility, animal care, educating the public and public relations.
 In addition, interns will provide support to CWC Hospital staff in animal husbandry tasks for avian and terrestrial wildlife.

-Under the tutelage of CWC Animal Care Director, Duane Tom, DVM, externs will work on-site at CWC’s facilities in the Santa Monica Mountains; five sessions during spring, summer and fall; two qualified participants per session.
+Under the tutelage of CWC Animal Care Director, Duane Tom, DVM, externs will work on-site at CWC’s facilities in the Santa Monica Mountains; 6-8 week sessions on a rolling basis from March through November with a maximum of two qualified participants per session; unpaid.

 Experience in wildlife rehabilitation and/or work in domestic veterinary clinics is highly recommended.
 However, because this program is directed at providing an introduction to wildlife medicine, enthusiasm and the ability to learn are the most important qualities.

 Veterinary students and pre-veterinary applicants as well as those applicants who demonstrate a prolonged interest and a career in wildlife medicine will be given priority.